Frequently Asked Questions

 People often come to yoga because of injuries though not all classes may be beneficial while healing.
 Be sure to check in with your doctor or healthcare provider before starting a yoga practice with an injury.
 It would be a good idea to also let your teacher know the area and extent of your injury so they can best offer specific modifications and options.

 Can I do yoga if I'm pregnant?

 Practicing yoga while you’re pregnant can be a wonderful, nurturing experience but make sure to check in with your doctor or healthcare provider before starting your yoga practice.
 While we do not offer pre/postnatal yoga specifically, our teachers are able to make modifications and provide a range of options to try.
 Learning breath work is a nice skill to have when you go into labor.
 Make sure to let your instructor know how far along you are and if you have any adverse reactions or symptoms.
 Please check with your doctor first to be safe.

 Yoga is typically practiced on an empty stomach so try eating about two hours in advance.
 If time is tight and you feel like you need to eat a little something: fruits like bananas or apples, nuts such as almonds, or an energy/granola bar are great options.

 It is recommended, but we do have mats available for rent for $2.
 In our retail section, there is also a variety of mats available for purchase with prices ranging from $48-$116.
 Typically, B Mat and Halfmoon are the types we have in stock.
 Both of these brands come in a variety of lengths and widths, as well as thicknesses.

 What is the age limit for class?

-Children ages 9 to 12 are welcome to join in any unheated mat yoga class with their parent at the regular rate.
+Children ages 9 to 12 are welcome to join in any unheated mat yoga class with their parent/guardian at the regular rate.
 Children 13 and up are welcome to take any class at the regular rate with their parent/guardian’s consent.
 Aerial classes and events are for anyone 18 and older, unless otherwise specified.